carlosjeurissen/webext-tech-demo-extensions/demos/extension-frame-content-script-messaging/README.md

 Issue: chrome.tabs is not available in extension frame See https://github.com/w3c/webextensions/issues/787

 ### Safari
-Framing does not work at all.
-Trying to put a view (html page) from a web extension into an iframe on a website.
+Currently, extension html files put into an iframe on a website will fail to load.
 The html file is listed correctly in web_accessible_resources, however when you trying to load it, It will give the following error:

 Failed to load resource: The operation couldn’t be completed.
 (Cocoa error -1008.)

 WebKit bug report: